Chemistry and Mathematics BSc

 • Improve your employability

-If you decide to undertake a placement year, this will extend your period of study by 12 months and, on successful completion, you will be awarded the ‘industrial’ variant in your degree title to demonstrate your added experience to future employers.
+If you decide to undertake a placement year, this will extend your period of study by 12 months and, on successful completion, you'll be awarded the ‘industrial’ variant in your degree title to demonstrate your added experience to future employers.

 With the help and support of our dedicated Employability team, you can find the right placement to suit you and your future career goals.

-Find out more about work experience on the Careers website.
+Find out more about Industrial placements.